Juan Lara

-Juan Manuel Lara (born January 26, 1981 in Azua, Dominican Republic) is a former Major League Baseball relief pitcher.
-He was signed by Cleveland as an amateur free agent in May 1999 and was called up to the major league club on September 5, 2006.
+Juan Manuel Lara (born January 26, 1981) is a Dominican former professional baseball relief pitcher.
+He was signed by the Cleveland Indians as an amateur free agent in May 1999 and was called up to the major league club on September 5, 2006.

-Minor league Career
+Career

-Lara played for the Dominican Indians (1999–2001), Burlington Indians (2002), Mahoning Valley Scrappers (2003), Lake County Captains (2003), Kinston Indians (2004–2005), Akron Aeros (2005–2007), and Buffalo Bisons (2006-2007).
+Lara played for the Dominican Summer League Indians (1999–2001), Burlington Indians (2002), Mahoning Valley Scrappers (2003), Lake County Captains (2003), Kinston Indians (2004–2005), Akron Aeros (2005–2007), and Buffalo Bisons (2006-2007).
 He worked as a starting pitcher from 2000 through the first half of 2003 and has worked primarily out of the bullpen since then compiling a minor league record of 24–28, 16 saves, a 3.96 ERA and 443 strike outs in 509 2/3 innings.
-He became a free agent at the end of the 2008 season.
+Lara became a free agent at the end of the 2008 season.

 Accident

 Lara was involved in a serious automobile accident on the night of November 24, 2007, in his homeland of the Dominican Republic.
 His car was struck at an intersection by a motorcycle.
 Both occupants of the motorcycle were killed instantly, while Lara was taken to a Dominican Republic hospital with life-threatening injuries, including broken ribs, a broken D2 vertebra and possible brain damage.
 His injuries were considered to be possibly career-ending.

 On March 12, 2008, Lara was released from the Indians' 40-man roster; he was subsequently re-signed to a minor league contract despite the fact that he was to miss the entire 2008 season.
 The Indians organization will handle all of Lara's medical expenses.